unparalleled-js/docs-1/docs/connectors/mysql/new-row-trigger.md

 # MySQL - New row triggers

 ## New row
 This trigger picks up rows that are inserted in the selected table or view.
 Each row is processed as a separate job.
 It checks for new rows once every poll interval.
-The poll interval can be 10 mins or 5 mins, depending on your plan.
-Check the [Pricing and Plans page](https://www.workato.com/pricing?audience=general) to find out more.

 ![New row trigger](~@img/mysql/new-row-trigger.png)
 *New row trigger*